TassoInMusicProject/tasso-website/analysis/index.md

 <h2> Analytic tools </h2>

-This page lists tools for genre and cross-genre analysis of music from the Tasso in Music project.
+This page lists tools for analysis of music from the Tasso in Music project.
 Some tools link to the work pages with analysis results highlighted in the music notation, while other tools are tables of extracted information (occasionally with links to the raw